-Board Members shall not access a licensee's, or applicant's file without the EO's knowledge and approval.
+Board Members shall not access a licensee's, or applicant's file without the EO's Executive Officer's knowledge and approval.
 Records or copies of records shall not be removed from the Board's office at any time.

 Communications with Other Organizations & Individuals (Board Policy)